adisaf/scrumlab/README.md

 ## Prerequisites:
-* Gitlab - server - link to intalation prcedure
+* Gitlab - server - link to intallation procedure
 * Mongo container with replica sets (one machine)

 # Installation